 YOLO (You Only Look Once) is a family of computer vision models that has gained significant fanfare since Joseph Redmon, Santosh Divvala, Ross Girshick, and Ali Farhadi introduced the novel architecture in 2016 at CVPR – even winning OpenCV's People Choice Awards.

 But what exactly is YOLO (besides an outdated Drake song)?
 Where did it come from, why is it novel, and why do there seem to be so many versions?

 The Origins of YOLO: You Only Look Once

 The original YOLO (You Only Look Once) was written by Joseph Redmon in a custom framework called Darknet.
-Darknet is a very flexible research framework written in low level languages and has produced a series of the best realtime object detectors in computer vision: YOLO, YOLOv2, YOLOv3, and now, YOLOv4.
+Darknet is a very flexible research framework written in low level languages and has produced a series of the best realtime object detectors in computer vision: YOLO, YOLOv2, YOLOv3, YOLOv4, YOLOv5, YOLOV6, and now YOLOV7.

 The original YOLO model was the first object detection network to combine the problem of drawing bounding boxes and identifying class labels in one end-to-end differentiable network.

 Some object detection models treat the detection pass as a two-part problem.
 First, identify the regions of interest (bounding boxes) for where an object is present.
 Second, classify that specific region of interest.
 This is considered a two-stage detector, and popular models like Faster RCNN leverage this approach.